airther/sirupsen.github.io/_posts/2015-07-28-production-docker.md

 title: Why Docker is Not Yet Succeeding Widely in Production
 ---

-# Why Docker is Not Yet Succeeding Widely in Production

 Docker's momentum has been increasing by the week, and from that it’s clearly touching on real problems.
 However, for many production users today, the pros do not outweigh the cons.
 Docker has done fantastically well at making containers